kubesphere-retired/docs.kubesphere.io/content/v2.1/en/installation/install-on-k8s-airgapped.md

 ## Step 5: Enable Pluggable Components (Optional)

 If you start with a default minimal installation, execute the following command to open the configmap in order to enable pluggable components.
-Make sure your cluster has enough CPU and memory, and the corresponding images need to be loaded, see [Enable Pluggable Components](../pluggable-components).
+Make sure your cluster has enough CPU and memory, and the corresponding images need to be loaded.
+Please see [Configuration Table](https://github.com/kubesphere/ks-installer/blob/master/README.md#configuration-table) for the requirements and [Enable Pluggable Components](../pluggable-components) for the instructions.

 ```bash
 kubectl edit cm -n kubesphere-system ks-installer